ga4gh/vrs/docs/source/impl-guide/normalization.rst

 otherwise.
 In addition, Alleles MUST be normalized in order to generate :ref:`computed-identifiers`.

-The process for fully justifying two alleles (reference sequence and alternate sequence) at an interval is outlined below.
+The process for fully justifying an Allele is outlined below.

-..
-NOTE:: Align step numbers here and example table below
+0. Given an Allele:

+   a.
+Let `reference allele sequence` refer to the subsequence at the
+      Allele's SequenceLocation.
+   #.
+Let `alternate allele sequence` be the sequence in the Allele's
+      State object.
+   #.
+Let `start` and `end` initially be the `start` and `end` of the
+      Allele's SequenceLocation.

-1. Trim sequences:
+#.
+Trim sequences:

-   * Remove suffixes common to all alleles, if any.
-Decrement the interval end position by the length of the trimmed suffix.
+   a.
+Remove suffixes common to the `reference allele sequence` and
+      `alternate allele sequence`, if any.
+Decrement `end` by the length of the trimmed suffix.
-   * Remove prefixes common to all alleles, if any.
-Increment the interval start position by the length of the trimmed prefix.
+   #.
+Remove prefixes common to the `reference allele sequence` and
+      `alternate allele sequence`, if any.
+Increment `start` by the length of the trimmed prefix.

-   * If neither allele is empty, the allele pairs represent a alleles that do not have common prefixes or suffixes.
-Normalization is not applicable and the trimmed alleles are returned.
+#.
+If `reference allele sequence` and `alternate allele sequence`
+   are empty, the input Allele is a reference Allele.
+Return the input Allele unmodified.

+#.
+If `reference allele sequence` and `alternate allele sequence` are
+   non-empty, the input Allele has been reduced to a substitution Allele.
+Construct and return a new Allele with the current `start`, `end`, and `alternate allele sequence`.

+   NOTE: The remainings case is that exactly one of `reference allele sequence` or `alternate allele sequence` is empty.
+If `reference allele sequence` is empty, the Allele represents an insertion in the reference.
+If `alternate allele sequence` is empty, the Allele represents a deletion in the reference.

-2. Determine bounds of ambiguity:
+#.
+Determine bounds of ambiguity:

-   * Left roll: While the terminal base of all non-empty alleles is equal to the base *prior* to the current position, circularly permute all alleles *rightward* and move the current position *leftward*.
+   a.
+Left roll: While the terminal base of all non-empty alleles is
+      equal to the base *prior* to the current position, circularly permute all alleles *rightward* and move the current position *leftward*.
 When terminating, return `left_roll`, the number of steps rolled leftward.
-   * Right roll: Symmetric case of left roll, returning `right_roll`, the number of steps rolled rightward.
+   #.
+Right roll: Symmetric case of left roll, returning `right_roll`,

-3. Update position and alleles:
+      the number of steps rolled rightward.

+#.
+Fully justify the trimmed allele sequences:

+   a.
+To the `reference allele sequence` and `alternate allele
-   * To each trimmed allele, prepend the `left_roll` bases prior to the trimmed allele position and append the `right_roll` bases after the trimmed allele position.
+      sequence`, prepend the `left_roll` bases prior to the trimmed allele position and append the `right_roll` bases after the trimmed allele position.
-   * Expand the trimmed allele position by decrementing the start by `left_roll` and incrementing the end by `right_roll`.
+   b.
+Decrement `start` by `left_roll` and increment `end` by
+      `right_roll`.

+#.
+Construct and return a new Allele with the current `start`, `end`,
+   and `alternate allele sequence`.

 .. _normalization-diagram: